Selecting Partitions for Your Locker Room

 If poor locker room design ruins a customer’s experience or makes them feel unsafe, they might feel like they’re not getting their money’s worth from their membership, which means they might eventually stop coming.

 As a gym or recreational facility owner, it’s your responsibility to alleviate these simple concerns, so your customers keep coming back.
-When remodeling or designing your facility’s locker rooms, it’s important not to overlook the essential role partitions play in the safety, privacy and functionality of your locker rooms.
+When remodeling or designing your facility’s locker rooms, bathrooms, and showers, it’s important not to overlook the essential role partitions play in the safety, privacy, and functionality of your locker rooms.

 At One Point Partitions, we’re experts on knowing what it takes to design private and comfortable locker rooms your members will appreciate.
 When building the best locker room possible, you need to know how to choose locker room partitions that will work within your space.